Louisville and Nashville 152

-Louisville & Nashville 152 is a preserved K-2a class 4-6-2 "Pacific" type steam locomotive listed on the National Register of Historic Places, currently homed at the Kentucky Railway Museum at New Haven, Kentucky in southernmost Nelson County, Kentucky.
+Louisville & Nashville 152 is a preserved K-2a class "Pacific" type steam locomotive listed on the National Register of Historic Places, currently homed at the Kentucky Railway Museum at New Haven, Kentucky in southernmost Nelson County, Kentucky.
 It is the oldest known remaining 4-6-2 "Pacific" type locomotive to exist.
 It is also the "Official State Locomotive of Kentucky", designated as such on March 6, 2000.
 The locomotive is currently owned and being restored back to operating condition by the Kentucky Railway Museum.

 History

 The L&N No. 152 was built in 1905 at Paterson, New Jersey by the Rogers Locomotive Works, with 6256 as its Rogers Construction Number.
 The Louisville and Nashville Railroad purchased No. 152 and four identical Pacifics at the cost of $13,406 apiece.
 Pleased with their five Pacifics, the L&N purchased forty more, which the Rogers Locomotive Works (by now owned by the American Locomotive Company) sold to the L&N between 1906 and 1910.

 Originally, the L&N No. 152 serviced stations in Alabama, Georgia, Kentucky, and Tennessee.
 It pulled Theodore Roosevelt's campaign train between Louisville and Cincinnati in 1912.

+Just over a year later, in 1913, the 152 was involved in an accident at Livingston, Kentucky, being turned on her side.
+The crew perished in the accident, but the 152 was given a second chance, being rebuilt in the railroad's South Louisville Shops shortly thereafter.

 When more powerful locomotives were purchased by the L&N in the 1920s, the Pacifics were assigned to the Gulf Coast, a geographically flatter area.
 Railroad logs prove that No. 152 was one of the many "Pan American" passenger service.
 The No. 152 also pulled the car holding Al Capone on his way to Alcatraz.
 As time went on, the No. 152 was used for less and less important routes.
 On February 17, 1953, the No. 152, the last surviving "K" class Pacific, was retired by the L&N, with its fate uncertain.
 During this time it was stored at Mobile, Alabama.
 L&N President John E. Tilford personally ordered the locomotive to not be cut up for scrap.